hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

 If I would not need the longer training mode (GPS) of the Suunto Spartan then I would probably buy the Apple Watch Series 2 Sport as I have an iPhone.

 I would also pick the 42 mm Apple Sport version as I prefer a bigger screen.

+---

+I hope this blog post was helpful to find the best outdoor watch for you.